sc0ttj/component/README.md

 ## Changelog

+**1.3.0**
+- new add-ons: `html` and `htmel` for more JSX-like component views
+- both add-ons are optional, can be used for easier HTML templating
+- `html` always returns your template as a String
+- `htmel` returns your template as an HTML Object (browser) or String (NodeJS)
+- updates to `src/component.js`:
+  - added: new property `App.html`, an alias of `App.container` (returns an HTML Element)
+  - added: allow view to be HTML Object, not only String
+  - fixed (in NodeJS): debounced logging falls back to using setTimeout, if needed
+- updated examples, README and build configs

 **1.2.0**
 - doing `Foo = new Component(someState)` now returns a function, not an object
 - the function returned calls `setState` in its constructor